keghub/dotnet-utils/README.md

 # dotnet-utils

-Set of libraries containing different utilities to be used during development
+Set of libraries containing different utilities to be used during development.